Sometime They (HSUS) Play Right Into Dumb Without Realizing It or I Think They are Really Serious About This Being Important Information

 fuglyhorseoftheday blogspot Yes we are doing something (Well not really, but I suppose we should at least give you credit for a barely scratching the surface research project).

+Anti-slaughter advocates are frequently criticized for not providing affordable options to slaughter.
+In reply, I'd like to present the new HSUS equine resources.
 What a great and much needed resource!
 Please send to your friends and cross post to other message boards.
 Who knows how many horses this will save?
 My guess would be damn few but I tend to be a bit on the cynical side.
 A true follower of the cause chimes in first in an attempt to divert attention from the obvious……….

 The reason those that say anti slaughter folks don't do anything to help the horses, is that they are trying to detract and want to promote horse slaughter, usually because they are making money off of it.
 Then they might have to try and get a real job instead of butchering horses.
 The kill buyers I have met are usually uneducated and can't make a living in a real profession.